Pines People- Barbara Ross.

 Barbara Ross married to Sherwood Ross of the Ross Cycle family was a fixture in the Pines throughout the 1970’s and early 80’s.
 Her yacht the “Barbara” was moored at the Blue Whale where she could see and be seen.

-The “Barbara” was known throughout the community as it sat parallel to the Tea Dance daily.
-Dinner was ordered in daily from the Blue Whale restaurant where she entertained many including Cher.
+The “Barbara” was known throughout the community as it was moored just south of the Blue Whale where the Tea Dance took place.
+Dinner was ordered in daily from the Blue Whale restaurant.
+She entertained many on the yacht including actress/singer Cher.

 History of the ROSS Bicycles Company 1946 – 1989

 Albert Ross, founded the company in 1940 as the Ross Galvanizing Works.
 It was located in Brooklyn, New York near the Brooklyn Navy Yards.

 During WWII the company had extensive contracts with the U.S. Government to coat (galvanize) the bottoms of ships.